indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

 New Features
 ^^^^^^^^^^^^

+* PyOxidizer now automatically downloads and uses a Rust toolchain at run time.
+  This means there is no longer an install requirement of having Rust already available on your system (unless you install PyOxidizer from source).
+See :ref:`pyoxidizer_managed_rust` for details of the new feature, including directions on how to disable the feature and have PyOxidizer use an already installed Rust.
 * :py:class:`oxidized_importer.OxidizedFinder` now supports ``pkg_resources``
   integration.
 Most of the ``pkg_resources`` APIs are implemented, enabling most ``pkg_resources`` functionality to work. ``pkg_resources`` integration